Suspected food poisoning kills 11 at Indian temple ceremony

-NEW DELHI (AP) — Police say they have arrested three people after at least 11 died of suspected food poisoning following a ceremony to celebrate the construction of a new Hindu temple in southern India.
+NEW DELHI (AP) — Police on Saturday arrested three people after at least 11 died of suspected food poisoning following a ceremony to celebrate the construction of a new Hindu temple in southern India.

-Police officer Musharraf says that more than 130 sick people are recovering from poisoning in various hospitals in Chamarajnagar district of Karnataka state.
+Police officer Musharraf said that more than 130 sick people were recovering from poisoning in various hospitals in Chamarajnagar district of Karnataka state.
+The area is 180 kilometers (110 miles) south of Bangalore, the state capital.

 Musharraf said eight of those hospitalized were in critical condition.